abhilashasaroj/CX4240_project/index.md

 it is worthnoting that the degree of polynormial function influece the fitting of model, beacaue we don't want to overfit or underfit the model. so we plot the 'MSE vs. polynormial degree n' to see which degree has the lowest MSE value:
 <img width="401" alt="Screen Shot 2019-07-15 at 12 13 22 PM" src="https://user-images.githubusercontent.com/50888610/61231341-f771ab00-a6f9-11e9-83f8-cfaa16ff383f.png">
 ##### Discussion
-By comparing the MSE between linear regression model and polynormial model, we can conclude that for our dataset, polynormial model (when n = 2) is a little bit better than linear regression model and n = other values.
+By comparing the MSE between linear regression model and polynomial model, we can conclude that for our dataset, polynomial model (when n = 2) is a little bit better than linear regression model and n = other values.

 ### Quality Prediction Using Ridge Regression and Lasso Regression
 #### (3) Ridge Regression